tweag/opam-nix/DOCUMENTATION.md

 `constructOpamRepo : Path → Dir → Derivation`

-`readDirRecursive` is like `builtins.readDir` but instead of `"directory"` each subdirectory are the attrset representing it.
+`readDirRecursive` is like `builtins.readDir` but instead of `"directory"` each subdirectory is the attrset representing it.

 `filterOpamFiles` takes the attrset produced by `readDir` or `readDirRecursive` and leaves only `opam` files in (files named `opam` or `*.opam`).